spatiotemporal-data/spatiotemporal-data.github.io/posts/ts_conv.md

 # Time Series Convolution

 <p align="center"><span style="color:gray">Convolutional kernel approaches for understanding the importance of time series trends and interpreting temporal patterns, allowing one to improve the performance of time series imputation and learn sparse representations of temporal correlations.
-In the imputation model, fast Fourier transforms accelerate the optimization process with log-linear time complexity.
+In the imputation model, fast Fourier transform accelerates the optimization process with log-linear time complexity.
 In the interpretable machine learning, sparse regression unlocks opportunities to better capture the long-term changes and temporal patterns of real-world time series.</span></p>

 <p align="center"><span style="color:gray">(Updated on March 31, 2025)</span></p>